NuGet/Home/proposed/2021/PackageNamespaces.md

 We believe that this feature provides the highest degree of control and allow users to be more secure using NuGet than they have ever been.
 Given that other ecosystems like npm & Maven support a concept of scoped or banned dependencies through a concept of namespaces, NuGet would largely benefit from this type of feature as it complements NuGet's existing ability of [reserving package namespaces](https://docs.microsoft.com/nuget/nuget-org/id-prefix-reservation).
 This is a benefit for any internal packages in which a [best practice is having a package prefix](https://docs.microsoft.com/nuget/create-packages/package-authoring-best-practices#package-id).

 The primary alternative to this feature was a concept known as source pinning which would allow you to specify a source on a `<PackageReference>`.
 We found the feasibility of this feature implementation to be difficult when dealing with [transitive dependencies](https://en.wikipedia.org/wiki/Transitive_dependency) & it's support for `<PackageReference>` only although it had an intuitive UX.
-We believe that this current proposal captures the spirit of being able to pin sources with an introduction of a `strict` mode.
+We believe that this current proposal captures the spirit of being able to pin sources.

 We also considered alternatives such as [`npm scopes`](https://docs.npmjs.com/cli/v7/using-npm/scope) which would include the package source & namespace on the package ID, but that did not fit the MSBuild expectations of our developer-base as the syntax was too foreign & potentially breaking.